What is Chair Yoga?

 We love using a chair to teach and educate because it is accessible to almost everyone.
 No matter if you can stand or not, if you can sit with or without support, or if you can run circles around a chair…. the most important thing is finding creative and different ways to move.

 Our teachings continually reinforce the need for our bodies to move in different and variable ways.
 This keeps our minds and bodies healthy because we are challenging ourselves… and that’s healthy stimulation!
-As equally beneficial to the physical movement of Yoga is the approach to mindfulness and breathing.
+The approach to mindfulness and breathing is equally beneficial to the physical movement of Yoga.
 Many people living with chronic pain, or illness can suffer from anxiety, depression or mood imbalances.
 The benefits of mindfulness have been extensively proven to support and improve multiple aspects of the body and mind.
 Singing Bowls are used in each session, the healing sound vibrations help participants to relax more deeply and come into the present moment.

 We have included further documents and links below which provide a more in depth look at the scientific evidence of the benefits of chair yoga.
 Scroll down to read more.